harness/ff-android-client-sdk/docs/further_reading.md

 ## Client Initialization Options
 ### Overview
 The Harness Feature Flags SDK for Android supports flexible initialization strategies to accommodate different application startup requirements.
 You can choose between an asynchronous (non-blocking) or synchronous (blocking) approach to initialize the SDK.

 ### Asynchronous (Non-Blocking) Initialization
-To avoid blocking the main thread, especially important for UI applications, the SDK provides asynchronous initialization options.
+To avoid blocking the main thread, the SDK provides asynchronous initialization options.
 This method allows your application to remain responsive while the SDK initializes in the background.

 #### Using callback
 Usage: